 What to Consider When Buying Roof Insulation

 Overall, closed-cell spray foam has the highest R-Value.
 However, it’s not effective (or even practical) in every residential or commercial application.
-Make sure you consult your local roofing contractor in Pensacola, FL, before you decide what type of insulation to buy.
+Make sure you consult your local roofing contractor in Florida before you decide what type of insulation to buy.
 Here are some things to consider when buying roof insulation:

 - Your budget